elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-errorless-learning-and-how-does-it-differ-from-trial-and-error-learning.md

 url: /learn/psychology/questions/what-is-errorless-learning-and-how-does-it-differ-from-trial-and-error-learning
 score: -1.0
 related_article1:
-    id: 169332
+    id: 169348
     title: >-
-        Explain the concept of prompt hierarchies and how they are applied in educational settings.
+        What techniques are used in teaching new skills, and how do prompting and fading play a role?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/explain-the-concept-of-prompt-hierarchies-and-how-they-are-applied-in-educational-settings
+    url: /learn/education-studies/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
 related_article2:
-    id: 169358
+    id: 169333
     title: >-
-        What strategies can be used to reduce prompt dependency and encourage self-sufficiency in learning?
+        What are some common causes of prompt dependency, and how can it be prevented?
     subject: Psychology
-    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-prompt-dependency-and-encourage-selfsufficiency-in-learning
+    url: /learn/psychology/questions/what-are-some-common-causes-of-prompt-dependency-and-how-can-it-be-prevented
 related_article3:
-    id: 169345
+    id: 169355
     title: >-
-        What are some effective communication strategies for addressing echolalia in individuals with ASD?
+        Discuss the role of augmentative communication as an intervention strategy for ASD.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-effective-communication-strategies-for-addressing-echolalia-in-individuals-with-asd
+    url: /learn/psychology/questions/discuss-the-role-of-augmentative-communication-as-an-intervention-strategy-for-asd
 related_article4:
-    id: 169340
+    id: 169357
     title: >-
-        How does observational learning contribute to social development, and what role does imitation play?
+        How can individualized education plans and technology be used as intervention strategies for learning disabilities?
-    subject: Psychology
+    subject: Education Studies
-    url: /learn/psychology/questions/how-does-observational-learning-contribute-to-social-development-and-what-role-does-imitation-play
+    url: /learn/education-studies/questions/how-can-individualized-education-plans-and-technology-be-used-as-intervention-strategies-for-learning-disabilities
 related_article5:
-    id: 169351
+    id: 169346
     title: >-
-        What are some strategies to improve social skills deficits in individuals with ASD?
+        How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
+    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
 ---

 &nbsp;